bookingactivities/booking-activities/readme.txt

 9. A reservation form appears automatically on desired WooCommerce product pages.
 10. WooCommerce cart expiration system: when time is up, bookings are cancelled and cart emptied.
 You can also disable it.
 11. Your bookings are displayed on a calendar and in a list that you can filter, sort and customize.
 Manage your bookings: change state (cancel, validate), reschedule, refund...
-12. Customers also have their bookings list and calendar thanks to a shortcode.
+12. Customers also have their booking list and calendar thanks to a shortcode.
 They can cancel, reschedule or ask a refund by their own (if you allow them).
 13. Your customers can manage their bookings from their WooCommerce orders as well.
 14. Orders status are bound to their bookings status.
 If bookings are cancelled / booked / refunded, so do the order (and vice-versa).
 15. Email notifications are automatically sent to the customer or the administrator when they need to be informed of a change.